 De Blasio spokesman Austin Finan told the New York Post, “This is an important piece of Vision Zero’s comprehensive approach to reducing death and serious injury on our streets.
 We disagree with the court’s non-binding decision and will continue to investigate, enforce, and charge this law.”

 If you or a loved one has been arrested in connection with a traffic accident or for any other criminal offense, contact an attorney for help.
-Adam H. Rosenblum of the Rosenblum Law Firm is a skilled criminal defense attorney with experience helping people in similar situations.
-Email the Rosenblum Law Firm or call 888-979-7551 today for a free consultation about your case.
+Adam H. Rosenblum of the Rosenblum Law is a skilled criminal defense attorney with experience helping people in similar situations.
+Email the Rosenblum Law or call 888-979-7551 today for a free consultation about your case.